Competing through organizational agility

 Adapting to change in a rapidly changing business environment

+Rapid changes in competition, demand, technology and regulations have made it more important than ever for organizations to be able to respond and adapt quickly.
 In today’s business environment, organizational agility is no longer a luxury, but a necessity.

 Competitive advantage depends on the ability to move quickly, decisively and efficiently in sensing, responding to and exploiting change in the business environment.
 Organizational agility is needed: